It4innovations/hyperqueue/docs/jobs/jobs.md

 The crash counter of a task is not increased when worker is stopped for known reason (via command `hq server stop` or time limit is reached), because it was not the cause of the termination.

-Among numerical value, the option `--crash-limit` may have two special values:
+In addition to a numerical value, the option `--crash-limit` may have two special values:

 * `never-restart` or just `n` -- Task is never restarted.
 It is similar to `--crash-counter=1`, but the task is never restarted even in the case when the task